11 May 2016

 Letter from Karyn Keenan, published May 11 in The Hill Times

-Re: “Let courts, mediators decide on mining disputes abroad: Lobby group,” (The Hill Times, April 27, p.
+Re: “Let courts, mediators decide on mining disputes abroad: Lobby group,” (April 27, p.
 1).
 It comes as a surprise to read that the president of Canada’s mining association is unclear on what role an ombudsman could play in the oversight of extractive companies’ impacts abroad.

 As members of an advisory group to the national roundtable on this topic, he and I recommended the creation of an ombudsman office empowered to investigate complaints of human rights abuse, determine if the company in question violated standards, and make recommendations for remedy.

 Those aspects are all missing from the dispute resolution mechanisms now in place.